-My name is Sean Galla, a men’s group facilitator for more than ten years, and I know all about emotional intelligence.
+My name is Sean Galla, a men’s group facilitator for more than ten years, and I know all about emotional intelligence for men.
 Part of my facilitating work involves introducing men to emotional intelligence, which is vital in everyday life.
-In this article, I will tell you everything you need to know about emotional intelligence, including how to become emotionally intelligent.
+In this article, I will tell you everything you need to know about emotional intelligence for men, including how to become an emotionally intelligent man.

 Table of Contents:

-Emotional intelligence, commonly abbreviated as EI or EQ, can be defined as a person’s ability to recognize, control and evaluate their emotions.
-Wikipedia defines it as ‘the ability to perceive, use, understand, manage, and handle emotions.’
+Emotional intelligence (EI or EQ) is a person’s ability to control, perceive and evaluate own emotions.
+Wikipedia defined emotional intelligence as ‘the ability to perceive, use, understand, manage, and handle emotions.’

-People who exhibit high emotional intelligence can recognize their emotions and the emotions of others.
-They often see emotional information as a guide to their thinking and behavior, discerning different feelings and labeling them appropriately, and adjusting emotions to adapt to different environments for their well-being.
+People who exhibit high emotional intelligence can recognize the emotions and emotions of others.
+They often see emotional information as a guide to their thinking and behavior, discerning different feelings and labeling them appropriately, as well as adjusting emotions to adapt to different environments.

 While the term emotional intelligence has been them since the 60s, it became globally popular thanks to Daniel Goleman’s book, Emotional Intelligence.
 In this book, Goleman defines emotional intelligence as a range of skills and characteristics that drive performance and leadership.

-If you’re looking for information about Emotional Abuse, then join mensgroup.com today!
+So if you’re looking for information about Anger Management for Men, then join mensgroup.com today!

 How Is It Measured?